chason/pyzu/CONTRIBUTING.rst

 * PEP-8 for the most part, except for line length (set at 88).
 * Use `black <https://github.com/ambv/black>`_ for formatting.
 * Use type hinting everywhere.
-* Public methods should have a docstring that describes their use, paramters, and output.
+* Public methods should have a docstring that describes their use, parameters, and output.
 * 100% test code coverage